Ericsson/codechecker/docs/authentication.md

     After this many login attempts made towards the server, it will perform an automatic cleanup of old, expired sessions.
- * `soft_expire`

-    (in seconds) When a user is authenticated, a session is created for them and this session identifies the user's access.
-This configuration variable sets how long the session considered "valid" before the user is needed to reauthenticate again &mdash; if this time expires, the session will be *hibernated*: the next access will be denied, but if the user presents a valid login, they will get their session reused.
  * `session_lifetime`

     (in seconds) The lifetime of the session sets that after this many seconds